eclipse-keyple/keyple-java/java/component/keyple-plugin/remote/example/keyple-example-remote-pool-webservice/README.md

 The application can be packaged using `./gradlew quarkusBuild`.
 It produces the `keyple-example-remote-pool-web-service-1.0.0-SNAPSHOT-runner.jar` file in the `build` directory.
-Be aware that it is a _über-jar_ as the dependencies are copied inside the jar.
+Be aware that it is a uber-jar as the dependencies are copied inside the jar.

 The application is now runnable using `java -jar build/keyple-example-remote-pool-web-service-1.0.0-SNAPSHOT-runner.jar`.